se-edu/se-book/uml/objectDiagrams/objects/outcomes.md

-:trophy: Can interpret objects shown in UML notation :one:
+:trophy: Can draw objects shown in UML notation :one: